 Finance professionals and experts

 Cambridge Judge Business School and MFin programme have strong networks with the corporate world, including specific links with the banking and finance industry.
 Practitioners will play a central role in the delivery of the programme through teaching, seminars and involvement in various practical MFin projects.
-During the programme you will attend guest lectures within MFin City Speaker Series.
-The series bring the world’s authorities in finance to the MFin classroom.
-Students meet industry leaders, ask questions and share ideas with them over dinner arranged in different Cambridge colleges.
+During the programme you will attend guest lectures within MFin City Speaker Series (see relevent tab above) which brings the world’s authorities in finance to the MFin classroom.
+Students can meet industry leaders and experts, ask questions and share ideas with them over dinner in a Cambridge College.

 Cambridge Judge Business School’s alumni network allows you to keep in touch with your fellow students and the School after graduation.
 This growing network also offers mutual support for students at the School.
 We hold a number of networking events throughout the year, with alumni currently working in finance.

-The School attracts the highest calibre of people from a range of different backgrounds, thus, fostering the atmosphere of global collaboration and providing unique opportunities for discussion and learning.
-MFin is a boutique programme, so students attend lectures together which makes it easier to build relationships throughout the course.
+The School attracts the highest calibre of people from a range of different backgrounds, which fosters an atmosphere of global collaboration and provids unique opportunities for discussion and learning.
+All MFin students attend lectures together which makes it easier to build relationships throughout the course.
 Please see our latest class profile.

 Resident and visiting academic faculty from disciplines such as Finance, Mathematics, Economics, Law and Land Economy, many of whom are leaders in their field of expertise.